-EPA and states share responsibility for protecting human health and the environment.
-The unique relationship between EPA and states is the cornerstone of the nation's environmental protection system.
-Working together, EPA and states have made enormous progress protecting our air, water, and land resources.
+EPA, states, and tribes share responsibility for protecting human health and the environment.
+The unique relationship between EPA, states, and tribes is the cornerstone of the nation's environmental protection system.
+Working together, EPA, states, and tribes have made enormous progress protecting our air, water, and land resources.

 - An assessment of environmental conditions and program implementation needs;